dereuromark/cakephp-expose/docs/README.md

 ### Set Up

-Make sure you set  up your entity with a UUID field for exposure.
+We will now add a new UUID field to your entity for exposure.
 By default it is expected to be named `uuid`.
 You can configure it to be any other key.